wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

-Unlike a lot of <a href="#Overviews">overview/summary/high-level tutorials and videos on Azure storage</a>, this article is a <strong>deep</strong> yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.
+Unlike a lot of <a href="#Overviews">overview/summary/high-level tutorials and videos on Azure storage</a>, this article is a <strong>deep</strong> yet concise presentation, using HTML tables to organize complex information to make them easier to visualize and remember.
 I created this while studying for <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">Azure certification exams</a>.

 <a target="_blank" href="https://azure.microsoft.com/en-us/product-categories/storage/">azure.microsoft.com/en-us/product-categories/storage</a>

 ## Create Storage account

 <a target="_blank" href="https://www.youtube.com/watch?v=zPvT6UBfB5E&t=1h55m22s">VIDEO</a>
-Each storage account is a recepticle capable of storing data of a particular category.
+Each storage account consists of <strong>containers<strong> capable of storing data of a particular category (blobs, files, queues, Azure Tables).

 Storage Accounts can be created several ways: